srishenoy/Task2/README.md

-Download chromedriver ver 127.
-Supported & set the chromedriver path up in .zshrc / .bash_profile.
+Download the Chromedriver version supporting chrome on the device.
+Set the Chromedriver path up in .zshrc / .bash_profile.
-Other than chrome no other browser is been added.
+Other than Chrome no other browser is been added.